Filter MongoDB Collections

 Introduction

 In this lab, you will learn how to effectively filter MongoDB collections using various query techniques.
-The lab covers applying multiple conditions, using comparison operators, matching regular expressions, checking field existence, and finding null values.
-These skills are essential for querying and manipulating data in MongoDB, allowing you to extract precise and relevant information from your database.
-The step-by-step instructions provide practical examples and explanations to help you master the fundamentals of MongoDB querying.
+The lab covers applying multiple conditions, using comparison operators, matching with regular expressions, checking for field existence, and finding null values.
+These skills are essential for precise data retrieval in MongoDB.
+The step-by-step instructions provide practical examples to help you master the fundamentals of MongoDB querying.

 Apply Multiple Conditions